-Most Ideas Festival session venues are on the Aspen Institute's Aspen Meadows campus: 1000 North Third Street, Aspen, CO 81611.
-Registration is held on-campus.
-There are several "off campus" venues located in town: the Hotel Jerome, the St. Regis Hotel, and the Belly Up.
-Locations for each session are listed in the Festival agenda.
+Ideas Festival sessions are held at venues on the Institute's Aspen Meadows campus, 1000 North Third Street, Aspen, CO 81611, and throughout Aspen.
+Registration is held on campus.
+There are several "off campus" venues located in town.
+Find locations in the Festival agenda.

-Register upon arrival at the registration desk in the Comcast/NBC Universal Ideas Pavilion, which is located in the Paepcke parking lot outside of Paepcke Auditorium.
-You will receive a Festival pass, gift bag, agenda and additional Festival information and updates.
-Passes must be worn at all times when you are on the Aspen Institute campus or attending off-campus Festival programming.
+Register upon arrival at the registration desk in the Ideas Pavilion, which is located in the Paepcke parking lot outside of Paepcke Auditorium.
+You will receive a Festival pass, gift bag, agenda and additional information and updates.
+Passes must be worn at all times when you are on the Aspen Institute campus or attending Festival programming in town.

 HOURS OF ON-SITE REGISTRATION

-Your Festival pass gives you access to all on and off-campus Festival programming including plenaries, lectures, breakouts, evening sessions, and more.
-The majority of sessions take place on the Aspen Meadows campus, with additional sessions at venues around the city of Aspen.
+Your pass gives you access to all on-campus and in-town Festival programming including plenaries, lectures, breakouts, evening sessions, and more.
 Please remember to wear your pass at all times.
-Do you have a friend or family member who doesn't have a Festival pass and wants to attend an in-town session?
-Limited public tickets for in-town sessions go on sale at 9am (MDT) on June 16th at the Wheeler Box Office.
+Do you have a friend or family member who doesn't have a pass and wants to attend an in-town session?
+Limited public tickets for in-town sessions go on sale at 9am (MDT) on June 15th at the Wheeler Box Office.